 “This is great.
 You’ve got such a good sense of humour.
 That’s why I love you, Val.”

 But then Annie’s lip began quivering and her eyes became wet.
-Gilly hugged her, confused as to why her mum was crying.
+Gilly hugged her.

 “I’m Annie.
 Not Val.
 Annie!
 Why can’t you remember?”
 She screamed.